American journalist Grant Wahl dies after collapsing at Qatar World Cup | KRDO

 US State Department spokesperson Ned Price said the department was in “close communication” with Wahl’s family.
 The World Cup organizers also said they were in touch with the US embassy “to ensure the process of repatriating the body is in accordance with the family’s wishes.”

-Wahl had covered soccer for more than two decades, including 11 World Cups, and authored several books on the sport, according to his website.
+Wahl had covered soccer for more than two decades, including 11 World Cups — six men’s, five women’s — and authored several books on the sport, according to his website.

 He had just celebrated his birthday earlier this week with “a great group of media friends at the World Cup,” according to a post on his official Twitter account, which added: “Very thankful for everyone.”